William-Blackie/skip-thought_django_website/README.md

 ## License

-This project is licensed under the apache 2.0 license - see the [here](http://www.apache.org/licenses/LICENSE-2.0) file for details
+This project is licensed under the apache 2.0 license - see the [here](http://www.apache.org/licenses/LICENSE-2.0) file for details.

+If you choose to extend this project please give credit to the training material sources as well as the original authors and a link to this project.

 ## Acknowledgments